Searching for the best taxi apps like Uber for a ride in the Middle East?

 Our mobile app developers build two types of Online Taxi Booking app, i.e. Passenger App for booking and Driver App to accept a request of a ride.
 We offer affordable development cost for Careem like App.
 The platform plays an important role in calculating hours required to develop an application.

-The estimated cost of iOS App development for cab app like Careem or uber requires 520 hours to develop user app and 250 hours for driver app.
+The estimated cost of taxi booking app like Uber or Careem for iOS requires 520 hours to develop user app and 250 hours for driver app.
 If you want to develop an Android app like Careem, then it needs 638 hours to develop user app and 300 hours for driver’s app.
 The development of Web Services (API), Frontend & Backend Websites take 556.45 hours to complete.

 Uber is the world’s largest taxi company, which actually owns no taxis/vehicles.
 Facebook, the world’s most popular contents (photos/videos/texts), creates no content and Airbnb, the world’s largest accommodation provider, actually owning no real estate.
 The matter is an idea and even more important is the execution, we believe in Get shit done culture and we are known for execution.
 Let’s get started.